 Finally, there's one other factor that limits the uses of a cloaking device that scientists say many people don't consider.
 People inside a cloaked area wouldn't be able to see out because all visible light would be bending around where they are positioned.
 They'd be invisible, but they'd be blind, too.

-For more information about invisibility cloaks and related topics, please check out the links on the next page.
+For more information about invisibility cloaks and related topics, please check out the links below.